Do you want to accept user-submitted WordPress posts? Publishing guest posts from other people is a great way to grow a community or business blog.

 OK, we’re done here.
 Click Save before we move on to the important part: mapping your form fields.

-Step 5: Map Guest Post Form Fields to WordPress Post Fields
+4: Map Guest Post Form Fields to Your WordPress Post

 Now it’s time to make sure that your form fields are correctly mapped to your post fields.